Skip to content

 Your membership fees are tax-deductible

-Your trade union membership fees are tax-deductible, because the membership fees are considered expenses for the production of income.
-The right to deduct membership fees from your taxes is a member’s right, not the union’s right.
+Your trade union membership fees are tax-deductible in 2025, because the membership fees are considered expenses for the production of income.

 PAM informs the Tax Administration of membership fees